ExpressionEngine/ExpressionEngine-User-Guide/source/channel/channel_form/index.rst

 File field
 ~~~~~~~~~~

-There are several additional variables that may be specified when manually constructing a file field:
+There are several additional inputs that may be specified when manually constructing a file field:

 - ``my_field_name_directory`` - the file directory the image is assigned to.
     This field is required if submitting a file.